Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Notation Preliminaries.

-We remark that $\opt$ is not restricted to assigning jobs to machine at the time of their arrival.
-The only restriction on $\opt$ is that it must schedule jobs nonpreemptively, and that it is non-anticipatory.
-In fact, our approximation guarantees hold against an even stronger $\opt$ benchmark which knows all the jobs and their release times $r_j$, as well as the processing time distributions $\p_{ij}$ in advance, but not the actual realizations of $P_{ij}$.
+\end{definition} We remark that $\opt$ is not restricted to assigning jobs to machines at the time of their arrival.
+The only restriction on $\opt$ is that it must schedule jobs non-preemptively, and that it is non-anticipatory.
+Note that our approximation guarantees hold against an adversary who knows all the jobs and their release times $r_j$, as well as the processing time distributions $\p_{ij}$ in advance, but not the actual realizations of $P_{ij}$.
+That implies that the model generalizes the classic offline stochastic scheduling model (assuming all paramaters are disclosed to the scheduler, too), as well as traditional competitive analysis (assuming deterministic processing times).

 Finally, we may assume w.l.o.g.\ that no pair of job and machine exists with $\E[\p_{ij}]=0$.
 That said, we may further assume that $\E[\p_{ij}]\ge 1$ for all machines $i$ and jobs $j$, by scaling.